MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/configuring-additional-lsa-protection.md

 To opt in for added LSA protection on multiple computers, you can use the Registry Client-Side Extension for Group Policy to modify **HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa**.
 For instructions, see [Configure added LSA credentials protection](#BKMK_HowToConfigure) later in this article.

-#### Identify plug-ins and drivers that LSASS.exe failed to load
+#### Identify plug-ins and drivers that LSASS.exe fails to load

-When the LSA protected process is enabled, the system generates event logs that identify all of the plug-ins and drivers that fail to load under LSA.
-After you opt in to added LSA protection, you can use the event log to identify LSA plug-ins and drivers that failed to load in LSA protection mode.
+When LSA protection is enabled, the system generates event logs that identify all of the plug-ins and drivers that fail to load under LSA.
+After you opt in to added LSA protection, you can use the event log to identify LSA plug-ins and drivers that fail to load in LSA protection mode.

 Check for the following events in Event Viewer **Applications and Services Logs** > **Microsoft** > **Windows** > **CodeIntegrity** > **Operational**: